Equifax Breach Provokes Calls For Serious Data Protection Reforms - Slashdot

 Big targets, big money, relentless attackers (Score:1)

-Mandate that SSNs are not proof of identity (Score:1)
+Mandate that SSNs are not proof of identity (Score:5, Insightful)

 An SSN is a good primary key in a database because each SSN should correspond to a unique person.
 It's a terrible way, however, for proof of identity.
 We essentially use it as a username, but also as a password, and a password that you're unable to change.
 Furthermore, by law, you have to provide it to banks and some other institutions to use their services.
 You need to share your SSN with your employer in order to get paid for your job.
-And you have to trust that none of these entities will mishandle your
+And you have to trust that none of these entities will mishandle your SSN.

+How about using the SSN for the primary key it is and doing away with it altogether for proof of identity.
+Mandate that financial institutions use other proof of identity such as one time use passwords and public key encryption.
+Devalue the SSN and, at the same time, replace it with a secure means to prove identity.
+The government does have a role, because they can and do regulate entities like financial institutions.

 Re: (Score:2)